Circumcision of baby boys: Information for parents

 - Pain relief:

-- Anesthetics do carry risks, and the needle can cause bruising or swelling.
+- Anesthetics do carry risks and the needle can cause bruising or swelling.
+Creams may cause redness or swelling.

-- After the circumcision, you can help comfort your baby by holding him and nursing him often.
+- After the circumcision, you can comfort your baby by holding him and nursing him often.

 - The penis will take 7 to 10 days to heal.
 The area may be red for a few days and you may see some yellow discharge, which should decrease as it heals.
-Talk to your baby’s doctor about what to expect.
+Talk to your baby’s health care provider about what to expect.

-- You see more than a few drops of blood at any time during the healing process.
+- You see persistent bleeding at any time during the healing process.

 - The redness and swelling around the circumcision do not start to go down in 48 hours.